Degenerative Disc Disease

 Degenerative Disc Disease, or DDD, describes the symptoms stemming from a degenerated disc in the spine.
 Degenerative Disc Disease or Degenerative Disc Disorder is not actually a disease or a disorder.
 Rather, it is a condition that describes changes to the spinal discs located between the vertebrae of your spine.
 Due to the confusion about DDD, many patients are often left wondering what to do and how to treat their pain.

-Please contact us at (574) 293-7000 to schedule a consultation with Dr. Schneider.
+Please contact us at (574) 293-7000 to schedule a consultation with our doctors.
 We can help you with degenerative disc disease!

 What Is Degenerative Disc Disease?